-That’s not to say that Jeff was saying turn Sprint work into upfront discovery in the way some people do Sprint 0 — where there is no real Increment and they tend to engage in discovery activities until they feel comfortable to proceed with real Sprint-based work.
+That’s not to say that Jeff was suggesting people should turn Sprint work into upfront discovery in the way some people do with Sprint 0.
+Sprint 0 is held by agile professionals, such certified Scrum trainers and coaches, as an anti-pattern:

-Jeff painted a picture of two paradigms — “pay to learn” and “pay to build”.
+Jeff Patton painted a picture of two paradigms — “pay to learn” and “pay to build”.
 At any time, a Scrum Team could be more focussed on one than the other.
-He also suggested that through delivery, the Scrum Team:
+He also highlighted that through delivery, the Scrum Team (including the Product Owner):

-- Learns from building and that this is often more valuable than just doing paper prototypes or similar experiments because the Development Team is actually assessing whether an idea can actually be built!
+- Learns from building and that this is often more valuable than just doing paper prototypes or similar experiments because the team is actually assessing whether an idea can actually be built!

 - Has opportunities to pivot their solutions by using the Daily Scrum — which is a critical part of the Development Team’s empiricism that inspects their progress toward their Sprint Goal and adapts their plan to ensure they achieve it.